-In this investigation 35 female camels (Camelus dromedarius), of mean age (8-10) with endometritis and 25 health ones of age 7-11 were used.
+In this investigation, 35 female camels (Camelus dromedarius) of mean age (8-10) with endometritis and 25 health ones of age 7-11 were used in this study.
 Endometritis was confirmed by using the diagnosis of ultrasonography and histopathology.
 Blood samples were collected form the jugular vein.
-Plasma TAS was measured using kit (Randox Laboratories Ltd, UK), by the incubation of 2,2'-azino-di-(3-ethyl-benzthiazoline sulphonate) with a peroxidase (metamyoglobin) and H2O2 to produce the cation ABT+, which produces a relatively stable green colour, that can be measured at wavelength of 600 nm.
+Plasma TAS was measured using kit (Randox Laborateries Ltd, UK), by the incubation of 2,2'-azino-di-(3-ethyl-benzthiazoline sulphonate) with a peroxidase (metamyoglobin) and H2O2 to produce the cation ABT+, which produces a relatively stable green colour, that can be measured at wavelength of 600nm.
 MDA plasma level was measured by using a colometric assay kits.

 A solution containing 2.55% (v v-1) (metaphosphoric acid; plasma: acid; 2:1) was added to the plasma and the mixture was frozen until thawed just prior the analysis.
 The storage period was less than week.
-The plasma ascorbic acid was measured by HPLC using the method adopted by Lykkesfeldt et al. (2000).
-Plasma alpha tocopherol was measured using isocratic higher performance liquid chromatography with florescent detection (Miller et al., 1984).
+The plasma ascorbic acid was measured by HPLC using the method adopted by Lykkesfeldt.
+Plasma alpha tocopherol was measured using isocratic higher performance liquid chromatography with florescent detection.
 The plasma copper and zinc were measured by the atomic absorption.